 Zeilinger, who was awarded the Nobel Prize in Physics in 2022 for his groundbreaking contributions to quantum mechanics, commended India’s efforts to promote research and development in cutting-edge scientific fields.

-Strengthening Diplomatic Relations with Austria
+Strengthening diplomatic relations with Austria

 Modi’s visit to Austria is seen as a significant step in bolstering diplomatic and cultural relations between India and Austria.
 In addition to his academic engagements, the Prime Minister held discussions with Austrian Chancellor Karl Nehammer, where they reviewed recent developments in Europe and West Asia.